vedrankolac/parcel-threejs-boilerplate/README.md

-# spatial-audio
+# parcel-threejs-boilerplate
-spatial audio example with three.js and tone.js
+Boilerplate for a fast start with three.js

 ### how to deploy for github pages
 ```bash